kalfazed/my_dot_files/README.md

 - Custmized prompt name, which can help you to quickly identify which server are you running.
 It is convinient when you have multiple server to ssh, including docker container.
 - Show icons for each file type and directory
 - Show git branch and status in prompt.
+- use `z` to jump to a frequently access directory quickly.

 ## fish
 ```shell